noahehall/theBookOfNoah/0current/security/websecurity.md

 ### terminology

 - security through obscurity: relying on an attacker being unable to guess something; i.e. relying on an attackers ignorance/obscurity of the system
-- embargo resources: enable access to snesitive rsources only at a certain point in time, e.g. financial reports are often embargoed
+- embargo resources: enable access to sensitive rsources only at a certain point in time, e.g. financial reports are often embargoed
 - digital signature: acts as a unique fingerprint for some input data; that can be easily recalculated as long as they have the signing key originally used to generate the signature
 - hash: the output of a one-way encryption algorithm that makes it easy to generate a unique fingerprint for a set of input data (really difficult to take the output and revert it to the input data)
   - should be quick to calculate (but not too quick)
   - bcrypt: allows you to add extra iterations to the hashing function to make it strong and more time-consuming
 - salting hashes: i.e. adding an element of randomness to the hashing algorithm so the input data doesnt solely determine the output hash
   - protects you against rainbow tables
+  - you need to store the salt value securely, and reuse it when validating hashes
 - rainbow tables: commonly usd passwords that have been put through a known hashing algorithm
   - matching hashes against precalculated values yield a very good return for an attacker
 - cookie: small pieces of text passed back n forth between clients & servers in HTTP headers